mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 6. Start the service with `sudo systemctl start mattermost-push-proxy` or restart with `sudo systemctl restart mattermost-push-proxy`.
 Use `sudo systemctl enable mattermost-push-proxy` to have systemd start the service on boot.

-### Set Up Mattermost push notification service to send Android push notifications
+### Set up Mattermost push notification service to send Android push notifications

 - Go to the [Firebase Console](https://console.firebase.google.com) and select the project you've created.
 Once in the dashboard, go to the project settings and select **CLOUD MESSAGING**.
 ![image](/img/mobile/firebase_settings.png)